jrom876/swd_radio-/README.md

 Unit tests will be added in the near future.

-The Bandpass Gaussian Filter Simulator, filter.cpp, will be augmented with code options to generate various types of bandpass filters.
+The Bandpass Gaussian Filter Simulator, filter.cpp, will be completely overhauled with code options to generate various types of bandpass filters.

 Options will include 3-element and 2-element, Impedance-matched Chebychev, Butterworth and Bessel bandpass filters.